 The Lanchester Trust is a focal point for anything to do with Lanchester.
 The charitable organisation was formed by three Lanchester enthusiasts, now Trustees: Chris Clark, Eric Baptiste and Malcolm Whitehouse.
 All are aware of the abundance of talent possessed by the Lanchester brothers: Dr.Frederick, George and Frank and it is because of their desire to enlighten the public that The Lanchester Trust was created in March 2010.

-A permanent Lanchester Exhibition is being considered for the public’s interest and many more initiatives are being proposed.
-The Trust’s website www.lanchestertrust.org gives more information of the various projects in need of support.
+Other initiatives are being proposed; the Trust’s website www.lanchestertrust.org gives more information of the various projects in need of support.

 Please consider bequeathing money or goods to The Lanchester Trust upon your death.
 Your legacy will be wisely spent helping others and raising awareness of the incredible Lanchester brothers.